There are a few main varieties of solitary bees, including digger bees, mining bees, leafcutting bees, and sweat bees.

 - Leafcutting bees range 1/4 to 1/2 inch long, are metallic (combinations of green, blue, bronze and copper) or dark colored and nest in existing cavities or excavate slender tunnels in the ground or in soft wood siding.
 These bees line their nests with circular pieces of leaves & chewed petals of blossoms from nearby plants.

 - Sweat bees are 1/8 to 1/2 inch long and often have a metallic (green, blue, bronze or copper) luster.
 Most species live in excavated burrows.
-Sweat bees are attracted to human perspiration and will light on skin to drink droplets of sweat.
+Sweat bees are attracted to human perspiration and will land on skin to drink droplets of sweat.
 They can give a mild sting, especially when being brushed away.